mignon-p/normalization-insensitive/README.markdown

-The module `Data.CaseInsensitive` provides the `CI` type constructor which can be parameterised by a string-like type like: `String`, `ByteString`, `Text`, etc..
-Comparisons of values of the resulting type will be insensitive to cases.
+The module `Data.Unicode.NormalizationInsensitive` provides the `NI` type constructor which can be parameterized by a string-like type like:
+`String`, `ByteString`, `Text`, etc..
+Comparisons of values of the resulting type will be insensitive to normalization.